liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Removed USERS_LAST_NAME_REQUIRED from portal.properties in favor of language.properties configurations
+### Removed USERS_LAST_NAME_REQUIRED from portal.properties in Favor of language.properties Configurations
 - **Date:** 2015-May-07
 - **JIRA Ticket:** LPS-54956

 #### What changed?

-The USERS_LAST_NAME_REQUIRED property has been removed from the portal.properties and the corresponding UI.
-Required names are now handled on a per-language basis via the language.properties files.
-It has also been removed as an option from the Portal Settings section of the control panel.
+The `USERS_LAST_NAME_REQUIRED` property has been removed from `portal.properties` and the corresponding UI.
+Required names are now handled on a per-language basis via the `language.properties` files.
+It has also been removed as an option from the Portal Settings section of the Control Panel.

 #### Who is affected?

-This affects anyone who uses the USERS_LAST_NAME_REQUIRED portal property.
+This affects anyone who uses the `USERS_LAST_NAME_REQUIRED` portal property.

 #### How should I update my code?

-If you need to require the last name, list it on the `lang.user.name.required.field.names` line of the appropriate language.properties files like so:
+If you need to require the user's last name, list it on the `lang.user.name.required.field.names` line of the appropriate `language.properties` files:

-`lang.user.name.required.field.names=last-name`.
+    lang.user.name.required.field.names=last-name

 #### Why was this change made?

-This change was made to account for different languages allowing for different user name fields, along with which of those fields are required (introduced as part of LPS-48406).
-That change was in conflict with the current USERS_LAST_NAME_REQUIRED property, so all control has been relegated to the language.properties files (with the exception of first-name, which is still always present and always required).
+This change was made to account for different languages allowing different user name fields (introduced as part of LPS-48406), and the uncertainty of which fields are required.
+That functionality was in conflict with the current `USERS_LAST_NAME_REQUIRED` property, so all control has been relegated to the `language.properties` files, with the exception of `first-name`, which is still always present and required.

 ---------------------------------------